-- The dropping sales is, among other factors, attributed to the growth in competition as well a slow economy.
+The dropping sales is, among other factors, attributed to the growth in competition as well as a slow economy.

-- With improvement of the economy, more ticket sales are expected from 2017.
+With the improvement of the economy, more ticket sales are expected from 2017.

 From PwC’s stats, it is very clear that gambling contributes massively to the South African economy and it will continue to do so.
 As it should be, a hobby, gambling does not offer great fun, but also chances of winning especially at the best online casinos in South Africa.
 A win to South Africa and wins to the lucky gamblers.